ReinhardMartin/dncs-http3/README.md

 | TCP | 344 kB | 5.63 ms | 732 ms | 3 |

 (Screenshots of _Chrome Devtools_ are in `media/` directory).

+## Conclusion
+As expect by the **httpstat** output, _HTTP/3 + QUIC_ is not yet the fastest protocol compared to the previous versions but what we can observe from the data acquired is the short TTFB (time to first byte) due to the faster handshake and the absence of TCP connections, that would drop in a switch of connection (e.g. mobile to Wi-Fi), in favor of new unique ID.